Arthritis and relationships, dating, sex and pregnancy

 Sex

-Some of the people we spoke to didn’t feel that arthritis affected their sex life on a day-to-day basis.
+Some of the people we spoke to didn’t feel that arthritis affected their sex life on a day-day basis.
 During a flare-up they found certain positions too uncomfortable, so they tried different positions or just decided to have sex despite the pain.

 Sometimes people weren’t in the mood for sex during a flare-up or if they felt down and depressed.
 Sarah said that during a flare she’d rather watch TV.
 For Rebecca, the pain in her knee went away after sex, but a few hours later or the next day she would be in more pain than usual.